Morris Minor: Morris Minor today

 Today the Morris Minor and 1000 are among the best-served classic family-sized cars in the old vehicle movement and continue to gain popularity.
 The enduring affection for the "Moggie" (also a common British nickname for an undistinguished cat, or a Morgan) or "Morrie" (as it is often known in Australia and New Zealand) is reflected in the number of restored and improved Morris Minors currently running in Britain and Australasia.
 In addition to more powerful engines, desirable improvements necessitated by the increase in traffic density since the Minor was withdrawn from volume production include the replacement of the original equipment drum brakes with discs.
 Other important upgrades include the 1275 cc version of the A-series engine, derided by Morris Marina enthusiasts as a key reason why many Marinas were scrapped, and the similarly sized Nissan A engine, which shares all common dimensions to the Morris Minor engine, except piston size.
 Top Gear presenter Jeremy Clarkson once stated that the Morris Minor is Britain's Volkswagen Beetle (although this was meant in a derogatory way rather than favourably).
 There is still an extensive parts backup for these cars, and parts are cheap compared to modern day cars.

 Replacement panels for the Morris Minor were still being made in 2002 by the Durable Car Company in Sri Lanka.

+Cancelled Revival

+Following the bankruptcy of the MG Rover Group in 2005, three competing bids were launched aiming to acquire the company's assets, including the hardware to manufacture the Rover 25, 45 and 75 models, as well as the K-Series engine.
+One of the bids, led by Maserati CEO Martin Leach alongside Chinese state-owned Shanghai Automotive Industries Corporation (SAIC), included plans for a Morris Minor revival.
+According to reports, the proposal was entirely Leach's idea and was seen as essential to his vision for the revival of MG Rover.
+The car would likely have been built on a planned 'monospace mini' platform, and used the Rover K-Series engine.
+The idea was not revealed to the public, presumably to prevent competitors from discovering the proposal, and information regarding the project was only released in 2024.

+Despite initially being met with optimism, the bid was lost to the Nanjing Automobile Corporation and the new Minor was not produced, although Nanjing Automobile Corporation later merged with SAIC, with all assets, including the Morris marque, being transferred to SAIC.